DO-2K23-26/beep-arch-decisions/broker/theo.md

 - Enforces defining your interface and managing it - I consider this vital in a microservices env.
 - Provides idiomatic features for retro- and forward-compatibility of API interfaces through enforced numbering of the message fields (which, combined with the clear types. also makes breaking changes very clear)
 - Better performance through a well made binary compression - Though that's not the most relevant for us.

+Note that I recommend Protobuf files to be versioned _in the code_, not deployed in a remote, self-managed registry on the network/in the cluster.
+This makes no Ops overhead, and APIs don't break thanks to language features (excepting API breaking changes, ofc)